 The header of the credit records – which includes addresses and phone numbers – have been indexed by many people search companies.
 They combine this information with billions of available county/state public records to allow them to be able to create reports on just about everyone in the Unites States.
 The best part is that all you need to know to access this information is a name and last known state (though it sometimes helps to know a last known city and approximate age of the person you’re looking for).
 Even if your information is very old, a people search company can still narrow it down to pinpoint the person you’re looking for.

-In addition to their specific address information, with a complete report, you’ll also receive information on their relatives (their address and phone numbers), which can help in your search.
-You’ll also receive all other public record information, including marriage/divorce records, criminal records and more.
+In addition to their specific address information, with a complete report, you’ll also receive information on their relatives and/or other associates, which can also help in your search.
+In addition, you’ll also receive all other available public record information, including marriage/divorce records, criminal records and more.

 The searches take just seconds and – for around $10 – you can have your full report delivered instantly.
 You can try a free preview search below: